KrekoG/vanillaplus/README.md

 - Elite & Dungeon Quests: x10
 - Rested XP bonus gaining speed: x5

+If you find these rates too high for your taste, you may lower them using `.xp <number between 1 and 0>` to reduce it.
+For example `.xp 0.5` would half your xp gain.

 ### Changing account password

 To change your password, log in, and type in the chat